dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2509: Comprehensive solutions for crimes should include rehabilitation.
+### T2509: Advocate for humane approaches such as life imprisonment and rehabilitation.

 |Support|
 |---|